-deserts, 72 clusters of zip codes 73 with statistically significant gaps in access to high quality early learning services for children eligible for subsidized services (ECEAP, Head Start, Early Head Start, and Subsidy).
-High quality 74 is a key marker for access.
-During public comments to the King County Council's Committee of the Whole on November 5, 2018, a representative from Child Care Resources 75 shared that as many as 30 percent of families in King County who are eligible for subsidized child care cannot find a spot to accommodate their children.
-76 The Early Learning Facilities Development Proposal 77 estimated that more than 4,500 eligible King County children under age 5 do not have access to subsidized early learning.
-78 Access gaps fluctuate based on changes in funding as well as rapidly changing demographic and contextual factors.
+Data shows that many King County children who need, and are eligible for, subsidized high-quality early learning programs are not able to access them.
+Certain geographic pockets of King County have large gaps in early learning facilities.
+This plan defines these areas of need as child care access deserts, clusters of zip codes or other types of areas with statistically significant gaps in access to high quality early learning services for children eligible for subsidized services (ECEAP, Head Start, Early Head Start, and Subsidy).
+High quality is a key marker for access.
+During public comments to the King County Council's Committee of the Whole on November 5, 2018, a representative from Child Care Resources shared that as many as 30 percent of families in King County who are eligible for subsidized child care cannot find a spot to accommodate their children.
+The Early Learning Facilities Development Proposal estimated that more than 4,500 eligible King County children under age 5 do not have access